AngaBlue/discord-rpc/README.md

 ![Rich Presence Image Preview](https://i.anga.blue/QrX8.png)

 ## Install
-Clone or download this repository and install dependices using your package manager of choice.
+Clone or download this repository and install dependencies using your package manager of choice.

 ```sh
 npm i